xMoad/CAPL-scripts/README.md

 # CAPL-scripts
+A personal repository to store CAPL script (Vector canoe programming language) and documentation.
-A set of CAPL scripts and documentation to trigger an action in function of a measured CAN parameter
+1. CAPL script to trigger an action (electrical actuator) in function of a measured CAN parameter (pressure value from an ECU)